odoo/owl/doc/v3/owl/reference/scope.md

 abort the scope's abort signal (see below).
 Code that looks at `scope.status` should usually ask "is it greater than `MOUNTED`?" to mean "this is dead."

+The `scope.isDestroyed()` method answers the stricter question "has this scope been fully destroyed?" — it returns `true` only once all cleanup (destroy callbacks, computation disposal) has run.
+A `CANCELLED` scope is dead but not yet destroyed, so `isDestroyed()` still returns `false` for it until the scheduler finalizes it.

 The `status()` helper function (which takes a `Component` or `Plugin` instance directly) is a more convenient frontend for reading a scope's status: